+Using the FlexNet License Server Administrator command-line tool or FlexNet License Server Manager, whichever tool is available to you, you can edit certain producer-defined settings that control synchronization:

-Using the FlexNet License Server Administrator command-line tool, you can edit certain producer-defined settings that control synchronization.
-For more information, see Managing License Server Policy Settings in the Using the FlexNet License Server Administrator Command-line Tool chapter.
+- If using the FlexNet License Server Administrator command-line tool, see Managing License Server Policy Settings in the Using the FlexNet License Server Administrator Command-line Tool chapter. - If using the FlexNet License Server Manager, see "License Server Properties View" in the FlexNet License Server Manager Guide.

-You can override the default for any of the editable 1fs.syncTo... settings to control the synchronization process.
+You can override the default for any of the editable lfs.syncTo... settings to control the synchronization process.